 Many people take it for granted that their garbage disposal can handle anything.
-They don’t think twice before they put whatever they have in their hand in the sink, turn the water on and then flip the switch to turn their garbage disposal on.
+They don’t think twice before they put whatever they have in their hand in the sink, turn the water on, and then flip the switch to turn their garbage disposal on.
 While garbage disposals are designed to grind a wide variety of foods, the notion that they can make any kind of waste disappear is, quite simply, false.

 How a Garbage Disposal Works

 To have a better understanding of what you shouldn’t put into a garbage disposal, it helps to know how they work.
 A garbage disposal is an electrically powered piece of equipment that’s attached to your sink’s drain.
 The unit has a cylinder that houses a series of blades or shredders.
-The disposal’s blades grind food debris into miniscule pieces.
-Then, cold water — which should always be running while a garbage disposal is in use — washes the tiny bits of food into the sewer.
+The disposal’s blades grind food debris into minuscule pieces.
+Then, cold water — which should always be running while garbage disposal is in use — washes the tiny bits of food into the sewer.

-Clearly, the shredders that are responsible for pulverizing food waste don’t extend to the top, bottom or side edges of the cylinder that encases them.
+Clearly, the shredders that are responsible for pulverizing food waste don’t extend to the top, bottom, or side edges of the cylinder that encases them.
 Because of this, it’s possible that certain kinds of food can adhere to the sides of the cylinder or fall below the blades without being reduced.
 When food waste builds up inside a garbage disposal, it often leads to unpleasant smells caused by bacterial growth and food decay.